• Skip to primary navigation

 • I typically cook my chess bars in a parchment-lined pan so I can easily take them out and cut them, but you can also just make them in a cake pan with no parchment and then cut them in the pan.
 Either works!

-• I use my Kitchen-Aid Mixer to make these chess bars, because it makes it so easy, but a simple hand mixer like this works well too!
+• I use my Kitchen-Aid Mixer to make these chess bars, because it makes it so easy, but a simple hand mixer works well too!

 Do chess bars need to be refrigerated?